gCADPlus can be used to automate many repetitive landscape design tasks such as:

 - Extracting data to spreadsheets for further manipulation.

-- Utilize an extensive symbol library – choose from hundreds of softscape and hardscape symbols
+- Utilize an extensive symbol library – choosing from hundreds of softscape and hardscape symbols

 - Create landscape design plans in any size sheet at any scale.
 Automate the production of plant schedules.
 Plans can include plants, paving stones, ground cover grass, mulching and more for a quantity takeoff.